tmsvg/pear-tree/README.md

 Usage
 -----
 Pear Tree's primary features are enabled automatically, but some useful options and mappings must be set manually.
-Please read `:help pear-tree` for information on using and configuring Pear Tree.
+Please read `:help pear-tree` for useful information on how to define your own pairs, use wildcards, customize mappings, and more.

 ### Defaults